W4RH4WK/crap/slides/techniques_slides.md

 - Use a testing framework
 - Integrate it into the build system
 - Make it easy to write and run tests!
-  - See Go for instance
+  - See Go or Rust for instance

 ---